British Columbia, Canada

 We traveled by motorcycle for most of this trip.

-We will be riding the entire length of Vancouver Island from south to north, but we decided to detour to the west coast of the island and stay in Tofino because of the whale watching opportunities there.
-On the way, we stopped in Nanaimo to try a Nanaimo Bar (a layered confection of cookie, custard, and chocolate).
+Our plan is to ride the entire length of Vancouver Island from south to north — but first, a detour to the west coast.
+Tofino is one of the best spots for whale watching in the area, and we weren’t about to ride past it.
+On the way, we stopped in Nanaimo to try the town’s namesake dessert: the Nanaimo Bar, a layered confection of cookie, custard, and chocolate that fully lives up to the hype.

 Sunset at Tofino’s Tonquin Beach, after a full day of riding.